ronp001/SwiftRedis/README.md

 // Queue a request to get the value of a key in the Redis database.
 This command will only
-// execute after the previous command is complete. redis.getDataForKey("some:key", completionHandler: { success, key, data, cmd in
+// execute after the previous command is complete. redis.getValueForKey("some:key", completionHandler: { success, key, data, cmd in
     if success {
         print("the stored data for \(key) is \(data!.stringVal)") } else {